enaburekhan/question-app/README.md

 ## Acknowledgments

-- Many thanks to every supporting open source projects.
+- Many thanks to every one supporting open source projects.
 This allowed me to use the available free tools to build the MVP of this project.